gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 > **What you should see:** A list of topic names.
 Even on a fresh cluster you will see at least one internal topic — `_schemas` — which is where the Confluent Schema Registry stores its schemas.
 Later you will see `__consumer_offsets` appear once consumers start committing offsets.

 > **What just happened?** `kafka-topics --list` sends a metadata request to the broker and returns the names of all topics known to the cluster.
-The `--bootstrap-server` flag is the initial contact point — Kafka uses it to discover the full cluster and route the request to the appropriate controller.

 ### Creating a topic in Kafka